esphome/esphome-docs/components/media_player/index.rst

 ``media_player.toggle`` Action
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This action will pause or resume the current playback.
+Only use with a media_player that supports pause.

 .. _media_player-volume_up: